bluepower9/ChatBot/README.txt

-This is our chatbot model.
+# Welcome to my chatbot model!
 It has many layers and parts to it each in its own file.

 Our model relies on Pytorch, SpaCy english which can be found here: https://spacy.io/models/en and Pyttsx3 which is used for text to speech which can be found here: https://pypi.org/project/pyttsx3/.